biometricITC/cPP-biometrics/input/Bio cPP.md

 Application note 15:

-User shall be authenticated by the mobile device using the Password Authentication Factor first to be enrolled.
+User shall be authenticated by the mobile device using the Password Authentication Factor before beginning biometric enrolment.

 ### 6.2.2 Quality of biometric samples for mobile biometric enrolment (FIA\_MBE\_EXT.2)